FlukeFan/ZipDeploy/docs/walkthrough.md

 Modify the security of the `C:\Temp\MySite` folder to add Everyone with Full Control (purely for demo purposes).

 In IIS Manager, add a website with 'Site name' MySite, 'Physical Path' `C:\Temp\MySite`, and 'port' 8123.
-Browser to the URL `http://localhost:8123/` to confirm your site is up and running.
+Browse to the URL `http://localhost:8123/` to confirm your site is up and running.

-In IIS Manager, add an FTP site with 'FTP site name' MyFtpSite, and 'Physical path' `C:\Temp\MySite`, and select no SSL and enable anoymous authentication.
+In IIS Manager, add an FTP site with 'FTP site name' MyFtpSite and 'Physical path' `C:\Temp\MySite`, select no SSL, and enable anoymous authentication.
 In the FTP site Authorization Rules, allow Anonymous Users read and write permissions.
 Verify the FTP site is working using `ftp localhost` from a command prompt, logging in with username `anonymous` and a blank password, and typing `ls` to see the list of files in the website.

-Make a change to you code that you wish to see reflected after deployment, and package the application again:
+Make a change to your code that you wish to see reflected after deployment, and package the application again:

     CD C:\Temp\MyApp
     dotnet publish